 The little woman wrapped her arms around Billy and turned to face the slave master.
 “I will not until you stop hurting him.” she said bravely.

 The slave master growled.
-What was with all of these little people defying him today?
+What’s the big idea of all of these little people defying him today?
 Seeing how steadfast she was in protecting the young man he knew that whipping her wouldn’t make a difference, it would only delay his job of watching the other slaves and forcing them to work.

 “By the gods what am I supposed to do?” he shouted in frustration.